jmfranck/pyDiffTools/README.rst

 - Scripts for converting word html comments to latex commands.

-- converting one word per line (for doing things like wdiff, but with more control)
+- converting to/form one word per line files (for doing things like wdiff, but with more control)